Botcopy/docs/docs/responses/google-assistant.md

 We've also included an example of using each response type in the **Fulfillment** inline editor or a webhook.
 Each example will be using the `actions-on-google` package by declaring `agent.conv()` before the response.
 Each response type must be imported.

 Google Assistant has certain design constraints when using their response types in Dialogflow ES.
-If you would like to design a conversation outside of these constraints, please view our **Custom Payloads** section *todo: link to custom payloads here*.
+If you would like to design a conversation outside of these constraints, please view our [Custom Payloads](https://botcopy.github.io/docs/#/responses/botcopy-custom-payloads).

-Please note that Google Assistant response types are *only* supported for Dialogflow ES.
-To create rich responses for Dialogflow CX agents, please view our **Custom Payloads** section *todo: link to custom payloads here*.
+Please note that Google Assistant response types are **only** supported for Dialogflow ES.

-*todo: add visual aid for each response type*

 ## Simple Responses
 **Simple Responses** are the default text message response.
 They must be included in a message group with cards, carousels, lists, and suggestions.